 How will this impact events held at NWFSC, including upcoming college events, musical events, athletic events, and community events using College facilities? (updated: 07/14/2020)

 Where can I find the latest information about Northwest Florida State College’s response to COVID-19?

 The latest information about Northwest Florida State College’s response to COVID-19 is available on our Coronavirus Updates page.

-The NWFSC Child Development and Education Center (CDEC) is closed until further notice.
+The NWFSC Child Development and Education Center (CDEC) will reopen September 1, 2020

 Registration forms for public/private school students should be emailed by their high school counselor.
 Homeschool students should contact the Dual Enrollment department for registration information.